 Advantages of Multiple Websites

-While a single website can be an effective online presence for many businesses, opting for multiple websites can also provide significant advantages:
+While a single website can be an effective online presence for many businesses, opting for multiple websites can also provide significant advantages, particularly for companies with diverse product lines or distinct market segments.
+The ability to tailor each property to specific audiences can unlock marketing precision and SEO opportunities that a unified site cannot match.

 Targeted Marketing